campaign-layer/origin-sdk/README.md

 ## Origin Methods (`auth.origin`)

-The `Origin` class provides methods for interacting with Origin IpNFTs, uploading files, managing user stats, and more.
-You can access these methods via `auth.origin` after authentication.
+The `Origin` class provides blockchain and API methods for interacting with Origin IpNFTs, uploading files, managing user stats, and more.
+Access these via `auth.origin` after authentication.

 ### Types